aalmsaodi/TipsApp/README.md

 The following **Additional** features are implemented:

 * [x] Smart Tip Advisor: Using CoreML to detect product through vision detection using Inceptionv3 Model
-* [x] Using SVProgressHUD Pod to improve user experience while processing and detecting captured pics
 * [x] Shake the phone to erase current calculations and to enter new bill.
 * [x] The app looks right in all screen sizes in Portrait orientation.
 * [x] Dark and Light themes
+* [x] Using SVProgressHUD and ASValueTrackingSlider Pods for better user experinece
 * [x] The ability to dynamically split the bill between multiple payers
 * [x] Rounding up/down the share to easily pay the bill
 * [x] The option to include/exclude the sales tax in calculating the tip